-ISS' Global Board-Aligned Policy is designed to enable subscribing investors to vote in a manner that upholds foundational corporate governance principles as a means of protecting and maximizing their investments, whilst generally aligning with issuers' board recommendations for voting on environmental and social matters.
+ISS' Global Board-Aligned Policy is designed to enable subscribing investors to vote in a manner that upholds many foundational corporate governance principles as a means of protecting and maximizing their investments, whilst generally aligning with issuers' board recommendations for voting on environmental and social matters.

-On matters of corporate governance, executive compensation, and corporate structure, the Global Board-Aligned Policy guidelines are focused on widely accepted good standards of corporate governance and shareholder rights protection, and on the creation and preservation of economic value.
+On matters of corporate governance, executive compensation, and corporate structure, the Global Board-Aligned Policy guidelines are focused on a range of widely accepted good standards of corporate governance and shareholder rights protection, and on the creation and preservation of economic value.
 On environmental or social matters, the Global Board-Aligned Policy will generally be in line with the board's recommendations, with support limited to circumstances where it is considered that greater disclosure will directly enhance or protect shareholder value and is reflective of a clearly established reporting standard in the market.
+Although board diversity is a widely accepted factor in assessing board composition and good standards of corporate governance in many markets globally and for many investors, the Global Board-Aligned Policy excludes consideration of board diversity, or any lack thereof, in determining vote recommendations under the policy, taking the approach that the consideration of such matters is the responsibility of the board.

-Details are as further described in these guidelines.
+Details of the full policy are as further described in these guidelines.